howarddierking/algorithms-illuminated-rs/README.md

 # algorithms-illuminated-rs
-walking through the examples and problems from Tim Roughgarden's book series using the Rust programming language
+Walking through the examples and problems from Tim Roughgarden's book series using the Rust programming language